Chart Color Schemes

 Residential development activity is lower than average in Bidwill - Hebersham - Emerton according to AreaSearch's national comparison of local real estate markets

-Bidwill-Hebersham-Emerton has seen approximately 54 dwelling approvals per year over the past five financial years, totalling 272 homes.
-In FY-26 so far, 19 approvals have been recorded.
-On average, zero people move to the area annually for each dwelling built between FY-21 and FY-25, indicating supply is meeting or exceeding demand.
-New properties are constructed at an average cost of $206,000, below regional norms, offering more affordable housing options.
+Bidwill - Hebersham - Emerton has seen approximately 54 dwelling approvals per year over the past five financial years, totalling 272 homes.
+In FY-26 so far, 34 approvals have been recorded.
+The average number of people moving to the area for each dwelling built over these five years is zero.
+This indicates that supply meets or exceeds demand, offering more buyer choices and supporting potential population growth while new properties are constructed at an average expected cost of $167,000, which is below regional norms, providing more affordable housing options.

-This financial year has seen $19.8 million in commercial development approvals, demonstrating moderate levels of commercial growth.
-Compared to Greater Sydney, Bidwill-Hebersham-Emerton has slightly more development, at 13.0% above the regional average per person over the five-year period.
-However, it is lower than the national average, suggesting market maturity and possible development constraints.
-New development consists predominantly of detached houses (87.0%) with a smaller proportion of townhouses or apartments (13.0%), maintaining the area's suburban identity.
+This financial year has seen $19.8 million in commercial development approvals, demonstrating moderate levels of commercial development.
+Compared to Greater Sydney, Bidwill - Hebersham - Emerton has slightly more development, with 13.0% above the regional average per person over the five-year period.
+This balances buyer choice while supporting current property values, reflecting market maturity and possible development constraints.
+New developments consist of 87.0% detached houses and 13.0% townhouses or apartments, maintaining the area's suburban identity with a focus on family homes suited to buyers seeking space.

 Frequently Asked Questions - Development